project-chip/connectedhomeip/src/controller/python/ADVANCED_USAGE.md

 CHIP core support library is a dynamic library, you cannot read the symbols unless it is fully loaded.

-The following block is a example debug session using GDB
+The following block is a example debug session using GDB:

 ```
 # GDB cannot run scripts directly